arcuru/pokem/README.md

 The daemon also provides a webpage that will send messages for you, e.g. https://pokem.jackson.dev.
 For ease of use, you can use URLs with the Room ID so that you can generate easy links.

 Try it out!
-Send a message to https://pokem.jackson.dev/!bEufFIuqgBxeoMahSE:jackson.dev and I will see it.
+Send a message to https://pokem.jackson.dev/!JYrjsPjErpFSDdpwpI:jackson.dev and you can see it in [@pokem-example:jackson.dev](https://matrix.to/#/@pokem-example:jackson.dev).

 #### Limitations